 See all program details below.

-We offer several Learn to Row (LTR) Programs each year.
-Each program is 16 hours of instruction, safety education and practice to expose you to the exciting world of rowing!
-Once you have completed the program you can join a Novice Program to further develop your skills.
+When you have completed both parts, you can join a Novice Program to further develop your skills.
 When you have mastered the basic skills, you may join FLCRC as a full member.
 Learn to Row program spaces are limited, so register early to secure your place!
 Learn more or register here.

 Novice Rowing Program provides a unique opportunity to continue developing your rowing skills from Learn to Row, over a six to eight week period after the completion of LTR. a portion of the cost may be credited to full membership.